Fermi Surface Reconstruction and Anisotropic Linear Magnetoresistance in the Charge Density Wave Topological Semimetal TaTe4: Results and discussion

 Further insight can be obtained by conceptually extending the CDW Brillouin zone to the periodicity of the high-symmetry non-CDW phase, as schematically shown in the right-hand side of Fig. \ref{fig:FFT2}(a)(iii).
 In this representation, the $\alpha$ and $\zeta$ pockets (red and light-blue sections, respectively) lie in close proximity in momentum space, which could enable tunneling of charge carriers between them.
 In particular, a magnetic breakdown orbit that connects the cylindrical section of the $\zeta$ pocket with the tubular portions of the $\alpha$ pocket could give rise to a large, composite, cylinder-like orbit—consistent in both shape and extremal area with the observed 4176 T frequency.

-The results discussed in the previous two subsections have provided evidence of four out of the five predicted pockets for the CDW-phase FS, with no evidence of contributions coming from bands remanent from the non-CDW high symmetry phase, in contrast to results by recent ARPES works \cite{PhysRevB.108.155121,PhysRevB.110.125151,Xu2023}.
-We can therefore say that the bulk transport band structure of this material is dominated by the CDW-reconstructed bands, in close proximity of size and shape to the DFT predicted FS.
+The results discussed in the previous two subsections have provided evidence of four out of the six predicted pockets for the CDW-phase FS, with no evidence of contributions coming from bands remanent from the non-CDW high symmetry phase, in contrast to results by recent ARPES works \cite{PhysRevB.108.155121,PhysRevB.110.125151,Xu2023}.
+Therefore we can conclude that the bulk transport band structure of this material is dominated by the CDW-reconstructed bands, which closely match the size and shape of the FS predicted by DFT.